Projects from John Hersey High School

 I would rate this book a _____ because….

-After reading Stumbling on History, ask students to do some research at the United States Holocaust Memorial Museum website.
+After reading Facing the Past, ask students to do some research at the United States Holocaust Memorial Museum website.
 Students can select someone who was displaced or murdered during the Holocaust and learn about his or her life.
 Then, ask students to create a stolpersteine or stumbling stone on yellow construction paper to memorialize the victim.
 One student at Glenside Middle School created a "stone" to remember my grandfather, Siegmund Westerfeld, and presented his work to me when I visited his school.

 Projects for all of the books from Century Junior High School